 Risk of damage caused by improper storage!
 During long periods of downtime, lubricants and liquids settle within the system.
 Frost and damp conditions can damage parts of the system.

-- ► Store the system in a frost-free, dry place. - Arrange for the manufacturer to remove the system preservative agent if it is to be kept out of operation for more than 6 months.
-The shelf life of the preservative is 12 months.
+- ► Store the system in a frost-free, dry place. - Arrange for the manufacturer to reapply the preservative agent if the system is to be kept out of operation for more than 12 months.